ScientiaFelis/sebmsR/README.md

 many species sites have and the number distribution of these, compared between site type.
 Also the mean number of species per site type.

+To get the figures for species index and indicator index run:

+`get_trimPlot()` to get indices for each given species during the time period given. `get_indicatorPlots()` to get indicator indices for the default groups *20 most common*, *Frassland*, *Forest*, and *Agricultural* species.
+Alsu during the time period given.

+To compare a regional index for a species with the national Sweden index use `get_trimComparedPlots()` and set *Län*, *Landskap*, or *Kommun* to the desired region.

 ## Font Issues in Windows

 There seems to be a problem on some Windows machines with fonts not